Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Introduction

 Setting an arbitrarily chosen category as the reference provides a simple solution widely adopted in categorical probability models but comes with serious limitations, including breaking the symmetry of the problem, potentially making posterior inference sensitive to the specific choice of the reference category \citep{burgette2012trace,johndrow2013diagonal}.

-By breaking the symmetry of the problem, a reference category also additionally makes it difficult to infer potential clustering of the model parameters.
-To see this, consider decision making problem with $d_{0}$ categories, with a logistic model for the probabilities $p_{s,d}={\tt logistic}(\beta_{s,d}), ~s,d=1,\ldots,d_{0}$, of choosing the $d\th$ output category for the $s\th$ input category.
-By setting the $s\th$ category as reference, one can then cluster the probabilities of incorrect decision choices, $p_{s,d}$, $d\neq s$.
-However, it is not clear how to directly compare the probabilities across different input categories, e.g., how to test the equality of $p_{1,1}$ and $p_{2,2}$.
+By breaking the symmetry of the problem, a reference category also additionally makes it difficult to infer the potential clustering of the model parameters, especially across different panels.
+To see this, consider a problem with $d_{0}$ categories, with a logistic model for the probabilities $p_{s,d^{\prime}}=\hbox{logistic}(\beta_{s,d^{\prime}}), ~s,d^{\prime}\in\{1:d_{0}\}$, of choosing the ${d^{\prime}}\th$ output category for the $s\th$ input category.
+For each input category $s$, by setting the $s\th$ output category as a reference, e.g., by fixing $\beta_{s,s} = 0$, one can then cluster the probabilities of incorrect decision choices, $p_{s,d^{\prime}}$, $d^{\prime}\neq s$.
+However, it is not clear how to compare the probabilities across different input categories (i.e., across the four panels in Figure \ref{fig: accuracies PTC1}), e.g., how to test the equality of $p_{1,1}$ and $p_{2,2}$.

 Finally, while coming up with solutions for the aforementioned issues, we must also take into consideration the complex longitudinal design of the experiments generating the data.
-Whatever strategy we devise, it should be amenable to a longitudinal mixed model analysis that ideally allows us to estimate the smoothly varying longitudinal trajectories of the parameters as the participants learn over time, accommodate participant heterogeneity, and compare the estimates at different time points within and between different input categories.
+Whatever strategy we devise, it should be amenable to a longitudinal mixed model analysis that ideally allows us to (a) estimate the smoothly varying longitudinal trajectories of the parameters as the participants learn over time, (b) accommodate participant heterogeneity, and (c) compare the estimates at different time points within and between different input categories.

-\paragraph{Our proposed approach.} As a first step toward addressing the identifiability issues and related modeling challenges, we keep the boundaries fixed but leave the drift parameters unconstrained. {The decision to focus on the drifts is informed by the existing literature on such models cited above where the drifts are almost always allowed more flexibility.
-The analysis of \cite{paulon2020bayes} also showed that the boundaries remain relatively stable over time, between input-response category combinations and between participants; it is primarily the variations in the drift trajectories that explain learning over time, the heterogeneity between input-response category combinations as well as the heterogeneity between participants.
+\paragraph{Our proposed approach.} As a first step toward addressing the identifiability issues and related modeling challenges, we keep the boundaries fixed but leave the drift parameters unconstrained.
+The decision to focus on the drifts is informed by the existing literature on such models cited above where the drifts have almost always been allowed more flexibility.
+The analysis of \cite{paulon2021bayes} also showed that it is primarily the variations in the drift trajectories that explain learning while the boundaries remain relatively stable over time.

-As a next step toward establishing identifiability, we apply a `sum to a constant' restriction on the drifts so that symmetry is maintained in the constrained model.
+As a next step toward establishing identifiability, we apply a `sum to a constant' condition on the drifts so that symmetry is maintained in the constrained model.